pydea-rs/pydea-rs/README.md

-- This account is from the owner of @pya-h actually.
+- Second account of @pya-h.
-- I assign this place to another group of my projects
+- I've assigned this place to another group of my projects
 - Projects that are simpler, yet cool on their own way
 - Here projects may be more mathematical in nature
 - And also i may push projects that i may not consider serious, or profesional